Kingxukai/linux/Documentation/filesystems/resctrl.rst

 	    # cat /sys/fs/resctrl/info/L3_MON/mbm_local_bytes_config
 	    0=0x15;1=0x15;3=0x15;4=0x15

-	* To change the mbm_total_bytes to count only reads on domain 0, the bits 0, 1, 4 and 5 needs to be set, which is 110011b in binary (in hexadecimal 0x33):
+	* To change the woke mbm_total_bytes to count only reads on domain 0, the woke bits 0, 1, 4 and 5 needs to be set, which is 110011b in binary (in hexadecimal 0x33):
 	  ::